 Do you struggle with the chaos of a hectic schedule?
 Are you using sticky notes to track important dates and commitments?
 At the pace of real estate today, sticky notes simply don’t cut it.
 Slowly but surely, these age-old methods are disappearing as real-estate agents are realizing that their leads are slipping through the cracks within minutes.
 It all starts with an unreturned phone call or email from a hot lead, a no-show at a home showing or even a client’s birthday that you’ve completely missed.
 As a result, these are all surefire ways to alienate important contacts and tarnish your all-important brand.

 Using a powerful CRM tool that reminds you of significant appointments, tasks, birthdays, anniversaries, important client information, and even referral history can make a world of difference.
 Suddenly, you have more time and less stress, and the ability to manage your current clients while gaining new business.

-Springtime is a great opportunity to inject new energy into your marketing and boost your profile as THE agent to work with in your town.
+The busy fall season is a great opportunity to inject new energy into your marketing and boost your profile as THE agent to work with in your town.
 Being a reliable and committed agent is always rewarding.
 When you’re known as the agent that stays in touch, is reachable, responsive, organized, and professional, your business will bloom!